tasneeem823-cyber/Hope-Box-Project/README.md

 * You press a button.
 * A buzzer makes a noise (So the action is heard).
 * An LED lights up (A small light of hope).
+* When the goal of 30 donations is reached, the box celebrates with a special light and sound show!

 Simple.
 But it's always the idea that counts.